Tokyo Ski Night: First film event to promote interaction just before the season begins | @ Daikanyama, Tokyo | Saturday, November 15th

 Produced by Gen Sasaki & Tatsu

-This short film was shot over a three-week period in Niseko, Hokkaido.
-Powder, backcountry, night skiing, street skiing - the film follows a group of friends as they explore Hokkaido with skis and a sense of fun.
-It quietly focuses on the landscape of Niseko, Tenra Katsuno's hometown, and the changing environment over time.
+A short film shot over approximately three weeks in Niseko, Hokkaido.
+Powder, backcountry, night skiing, street skiing—exploring Hokkaido with friends, armed with skiing and a playful spirit.
+The film quietly focuses on the scenery of Niseko, Tenra Katsuno's hometown, and the changing environment as time passes.
+Produced

-A work by BONZ crew set in 2025.
-It depicts the "colors," personalities, and styles of each member of the crew who met during freeriding.
+A 2025 film by Bonz crew.
+A film depicting the individual "colors," personalities, and styles of the crew members who met while freeriding.

 Produced by Bonz crew